mfrailis/DAS/doc/manual.md

 Configuring the system
 ----------------------

-In order to cofigure and build the DAS system you need to edit some configuration files:
+In order to co figure and build the DAS system you need to edit some configuration files:

   * config.json : is located in the configure directory and contains the basic information about the database, the way the data is persisted, and the reference of the ddl files.